rwinslow/resolve/README.md

 ### Resolution

-* Resolve drama with 1d6, plus 1 additional d6 for each profession, background, skill, item, or other benefit that directly helps your action.
+* Resolve drama with 1d6, plus 1 additional d6 for each Profession, Background, Skill, Gear, or other benefit that directly helps your action.
 Describe how.
 * Roll and add the results.
 You succeed if the total meets or beats the target number, otherwise you fail.
   * 3 Untrained
   * 6 Novice